Kudaes/Eclipse/README.md

 ![AMSI disabled.](/images/powershell1.PNG "AMSI disabled.")

-To check that ETW is disabled too, the tab .NET assemblies of PH can be used.
-This tab opens an ETW session to get this information, but since the CLR is unable to write the required events due to our proxy DLL always returning `ERROR_INVALID_HANDLE` no information is displayed and instead an error message appears:
+To check that ETW is disabled too, the .NET assemblies tab of PH can be checked.
+This tab opens an ETW session to get the required information, but since the CLR is unable to write the relevant ETW events due to our proxy DLL always returning `ERROR_INVALID_HANDLE` no information is displayed and instead an error message appears:

 ![ETW disabled.](/images/powershell2.PNG "ETW disabled.")

 This is just an example to show the potential of the technique.
 The same concept could be abused to modify the behaviour of a process in many other ways.

-## Hijack the AC of an already running process
+## Hijacking the AC of an already running process

-We can also hijack the active AC of a running process right before triggering the load of some DLL.
-To illustrate this, we will use the [Dll Hijack in StorSvc service](https://github.com/blackarrowsec/redteam-research/tree/master/LPE%20via%20StorSvc), altough it wouldn't make any sense to perform this action in a real scenario.
+We can also hijack the active AC of a running process right before triggering the loading of some DLL.
+To illustrate this, we will use the [DLL Hijack in StorSvc service](https://github.com/blackarrowsec/redteam-research/tree/master/LPE%20via%20StorSvc), altough it wouldn't make any sense to perform this action in a real scenario.
 Anyway, the execution of the [RpcClient](https://github.com/blackarrowsec/redteam-research/tree/master/LPE%20via%20StorSvc/RpcClient) triggers a `LoadLibraryW("SprintCSP.dll")` from the `StorSvc` service, which will look for this file in all paths set in the `%Path%` environment variable.
 In case it finds the DLL, it then calls the `FactoryResetUICC` exported function:

 ![DLL search order triggered.](/images/hijack1.PNG "DLL search order triggered.")